Last Updated on: 4th December 2024, 01:38 pm

 Whitening and Tooth Sensitivity

-Whitening products have several side effects, including damage to tooth enamel, gum irritation, and increased tooth sensitivity, among others.
-This is alleged by Adriana Manso, a professor at the University of British Columbia School of Dentistry (The University of British Columbia).
+Whitening and tooth sensitivity whitening products have a number of side effects, including damage to the tooth enamel, gum irritation, and increased sensitivity, among others.

-Feeling discomfort (sensitivity) when consuming hot or cold food or drinks is the most common side effect of an excessive whitening procedure.
-She adds that some of these side effects are long-lasting and the damage to tooth enamel is permanent and irreversible.
+Feeling discomfort (sensitivity) when consuming hot or cold foods or drinks is the most common side effect of an excessive whitening procedure.
+Some of these side effects are long-lasting and the damage to tooth enamel is permanent and irreversible.

-High sensitivity to food with different temperatures (hot/cold) is a sign that something went beyond the proper limit.
-It can be a consequence of the application time, the peroxide concentration, cracks, and cavities, or defective restorations.
+High sensitivity to foods with different temperatures (hot/cold) is a sign that something has gone out of the proper range.
+It can be a result of application time, peroxide concentration, cracks and cavities, or defective restorations.

 What People Should not Assume Dental Whitening?